The Decline of Wheat

 The Babcock test was crucial in this process.
 Dairies used it to reduce skimming or watering down milk and to pay the best farmers more for their efforts.
 Farmers used it to identify their most productive cows and to improve their herds.
 Butter and cheese makers used it to learn how efficient their manufacturing processes were.
 After 40 years of promoting feed research, herd testing and improvement, new technology, inspection for quality, and other best practices, the Wisconsin Dairyman’s Association and other promoters could claim success.
 By 1915, Wisconsin had become the leading dairy state in the nation, producing more butter and cheese than any other state.

-Written by David Driscoll.
+Written by David Driscoll, December 2013.

-Lampard, Eric E. The Rise of the Dairy Industry in Wisconsin: A Study in Agricultural Change 1820-1920(Madison; State Historical Society of Wisconsin, 1963).
+Eric E. Lampard, The Rise of the Dairy Industry in Wisconsin: A Study in Agricultural Change 1820-1920.
+Madison; State Historical Society of Wisconsin, 1963.